testuko/SMHPlus-Guide/docs/guide/README.md

 ```
 Only include sprites that you want to reskin.
 This is very important.<br>
 The sprites.xml can also include sprites from protraits.xml.<br>
-If the Skin ID doesn't match character_ID the game will crash.
+If the sprite ID doesn't match character_ID the game will crash.
 <br><br>